saucelabs/sauce-school/codelabs/Drafts/Module4_SeleniumPython.md

     return driver_

 ```
-note that in the `_driver` variable created in the option for the Firefox browser, you
+note that in the `_driver` variable created in the option for the Firefox browser, you added `executable_path=_geckodriver` as a parameter.
+This is because by default, the webdriver may look for a  [Firefox profile](https://www.toolsqa.com/selenium-webdriver/custom-firefox-profile/) instead of the path to the chromedriver.

+Now we can specify Chrome as our browser when launching our tests with the command `pytest --browser=chrome`.

+#### Final Code

 ### Quiz